akoksal/akoksal.github.io/_posts/2020-04-11-train-bert-for-turkish-sentiment-analysis.md

 ### Dataset
 In this study, we will use BOUN Twitter Data(2018) which have **8000 of Turkish tweets** with 3 classes: positive, neutral, negative.
 This dataset is annotated by different judges.

 Also, this dataset is imbalanced: 52% is neutral, 30% is positive, 18% is negative.
-We will take care of this.
+We will take care of this problem.

 ### Code
 <!-- <details><summary markdown="span">Let's start with importing required libraries.</summary>